viniciusmorgado/skinet-api/README.md

 **Telemetry Server** - Advanced telemetry information and visualization with [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/).
 - **Data Flow**: OTL/Prometheus (ingestion/generation) -> Feed -> Grafana/Prometheus (Visualization)

-Obs: Grafana are used in combinaton with Prometheus to improve data collection, but we also have dashboards with data coming directly from prometheus ingestion engine itself completly independent from OTL.
+Note: Grafana is used in combination with Prometheus to enhance data collection.
+However, we also have dashboards with data coming directly from the Prometheus ingestion engine, completely independent of OTL.

 <IMAGE>

 ### Architecture

-Under construction
+Work in Progress

 ### Important Design Patterns Considerations

-Under construction
+Work in Progress

 ### Testing

-Under construction
+Work in Progress

 ### Deployment Pipelines

-Under construction
+Work in Progress

 ### Infrastructure as Code

-Under construction
+Work in Progress

 ### Production Setup

-Under construction
+Work in Progress